Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/Harvard-University.md

 # Harvard University

-* Quinlivan, B.T., 2021.
-Soft exosuits for improved walking efficiency and community based post-stroke gait rehabilitation.
-Doctoral Dissertation, Harvard University.
-  * "J. Zhang, P. Fiers, K. A. Witte, R. W. Jackson, K. L. Poggensee, C. G. Atkeson, and S. H. Collins, “Human-in-the-loop optimization of exoskeleton assistance during walking,” Science, vol. 356, no. 6344, pp. 1280–1284, Jun.
-2017."
-  * "K. A. Witte, P. Fiers, A. L. Sheets-Singer, and S. H. Collins, “Improving the energy economy of human running with powered and unpowered ankle exoskeleton assistance,” Science Robotics, vol. 5, no. 40, Mar.
-2020."
-  * "N. Hansen and A. Ostermeier, “Completely derandomized self-adaptation in evolution strategies,” Evol.
-Comput., vol. 9, no. 2, pp. 159–195, 2001.
-  * "N. Hansen, “The CMA evolution strategy: A comparing review,” in Towards a New Evolutionary Computation: Advances in the Estimation of Distribution Algorithms, J. A. Lozano, P. Larrañaga, I. Inza, and E. Bengoetxea, Eds.
-Berlin, Heidelberg: Springer Berlin Heidelberg, 2006, pp. 75–102."

 * Martin, C., 2024.
 [Precision measurements of colloidal dynamics with holographic microscopy](https://dash.harvard.edu/handle/1/37378922).
 Doctoral Dissertation, Harvard University. <**CMA-ES**>
   * "We use a Bayesian framework, and to avoid local minima in the posterior probability density, we use a combination of nonlinear least-squares fitting, covariance matrix adaptation evolution strategy, and parallel-tempered affine-invariant Markov-chain Monte Carlo sampling." + "We find that when we fit with CMA-ES alone, we avoid local minima but often fail to fully converge on the minimum within a reasonable computation time."
   * "We also use more sophisticated fitting algorithms, including parallel tempered Markov chain Monte Carlo (PT-MCMC) methods and evolutionary strategies like covariance matrix adaptation (CMA-ES), to sample the full posterior probability landscape.
 With this sampling, we obtain not only the best-fit parameters that describe the data, but also the spread and correlation of those parameters."